Hackers Manage To Run Linux On a Nintendo Switch - Slashdot

 It could also be used to implement a custom bootloader stage that loads the next stage of Nintendo's OS, but ignore a bad signature so that it could have been modified to allow running pirated games.
 This is every bit as serious as the "sighax" one on 3DS -- a similar unpatchable vuln in the bootrom burned into the CPU -- except that sighax was discovered late in the product cycle.

-You can run Linux on it, because of vulnerability (Score:3, Interesting)
+You can run Linux on it, because of vulnerability (Score:2, Interesting)

 This is not something to celebrate.